-- Racing events only.
-It is defined as organised races with cars on asphalt/tarmac circuits.
+Racing/road racing events only.
+It is defined as organised races with cars or motorcycles on asphalt/tarmac circuits.

-- No karting events, except superkarts that races on "real" racing circuits.
+No karting or minimoto events, except superkarts that races on 'real' racing circuits.

-- No time attack, hill climb races or similar forms of competitions.
+No time attack, hill climb races, drag racing or similar forms of competitions.

-- No dirt track racing championships, rallycross, autocross, folkrace or similar things.
+No dirt track racing championships, rallycross, autocross, folkrace or similar.

 May I add past seasons?

-- Well, you can.
-In the future it would be great to have as many seasons and championships as possible.
-But please keep in mind that the main focus should be the current and upcoming season.
+Yes, you can.
+We would like to have as many seasons and championships as possible, but please bare in mind that the main focus should be the current and upcoming season.

-- Please be aware that past seasons are not the priority when the events are accepted by administrators.
+Please be aware that past seasons are not prioritised when the events are accepted by administrators.
 Current and upcoming seasons will most often go first.

-Why doesn't the events I added show up?
+Why don't the events I added or changes I made show up?

-- All events that are submitted needs to be approved by an administrator before they will show up on the actual site.
+All events and changes that are submitted need to be approved by an administrator before they will show up on the actual site.
 You can just sit back and relax (or add another calendar, of course).

-- If you want to delete one or more of your submissions before they are approved by an administrator, you can go to "Your pit box" and just click the X button at the desired event.
+If you want to delete one or more of your submissions before they are approved by an administrator, you can go to your submissions and click the X buttons for those events you want to delete.

 How do I delete data?

-- Events: There are two options.
+Events: There are two options.
 The first option is to go to the championship page and click the edit button (the pencil) at the desired event.
 Then click "Delete this event" at the bottom of the pop-up window and press "Yes".
-The other option, which is recommended if more than just one event needs to be deleted from the same calendar, is to click the settings button (the gear) on the championship page and choose "Delete events".
+The other option, which is recommended if you want to delete more than one event from the same calendar, is to click the settings button (the gear) on the championship page and choose "Delete events".
 Select the events you want to delete and then "done".
 The events will not disappear immediately.
 An administrator will take the final decision.